UN Calls For urgent Help For Quake-hit Afghan Families As Temperatures Drop - UrduPoint

 UN Calls For 'urgent' Help For Quake-hit Afghan Families As Temperatures Drop

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2023) The relief wing of the United Nations called for "urgent" assistance for Afghan families in Herat, who have lost everything to a series of devastating earthquakes as temperatures dropped into single digits.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2023) The relief wing of the United Nations Saturday called for "urgent" assistance for Afghan families in Herat, who have lost everything to a series of devastating earthquakes, as temperatures dropped into single digits.

-With about two-thirds of the affected areas assessed, more than 21,500 homes have been confirmed destroyed, and a further 17,000 have been severely damaged, according to the UN humanitarian affairs coordination office (OCHA).
+With about two-thirds of the affected areas assessed, more than 21,500 homes are confirmed destroyed and a further 17,000 severely damaged, according to the UN Humanitarian Affairs Coordination Office (OCHA).
 Over 154,000 people have been impacted.

+That number includes about 7,500 pregnant women, many of whom lost family members.

-Women also face other challenges, such as the heightened risks of preventable maternal death, gender-based violence, and hunger.
+Women also face other challenges heightened risks of preventable maternal death, gender-based violence and hunger.

 UNFPA is working to address reproductive health needs.